getyourway/flutter_gyw/README.md

 ### How can I have bigger icons?

-For now, only a few 80x80 icons are supported.
+For now, only a few 48x48 icons are supported.
 New icons and different sizes will be added in future versions.

+### How can I troubleshoot connection issues with my GYW device?

+If you encounter issues with connecting to your GYW device, here are a few things you can try:

+1. Ensure that Bluetooth is enabled on the device running your Flutter app
+2. Ensure that your app has the Bluetooth permissions to scan for and connect to devices.
+3. Make sure that the GYW device is within range and not connected to any other device.
+4. Check that the GYW device is discoverable by your Flutter app by scanning for devices using `GYWBtManager.instance.refreshDevices()`.
+5. If the device is not listed, switch it off and then back on, and start a scan again.
+6. Restart your app.
+7. If you continue to have issues, please contact our support team for further assistance at [support@getyourway.be](mailto:support@getyourway.be)